16 Of The Best Things To Do In Arusha, Tanzania

 Run by BJ and Ma, who are known throughout Africa, especially by the Overlanding community, Meserani Snake Park is not just a snake park.
 Besides the almost 50 species of eastern and southern African snakes to be seen, it also has a Maasai Cultural Museum and curio market and various other fascinating animals, depending on when you're there (they only take in orphaned or injured animals that will not make it in the wild.)

 And then there's the bar ...
-A treasure trove of memorabilia left by travellers – t-shirts, bottle tops, banknotes and more adorn the walls and roof of this bar.
+A treasure trove of memorabilia left by travelers – t-shirts, bottle tops, banknotes, and more adorn the walls and roof of this bar.
 If only walls could talk, these ones would have a lot to say!

 See their Facebook page to check out the latest happenings at the snake park.

-As the base for safaris to Serengeti Park and Ngorongoro Crater on the Northern Safari Circuit, Arusha features on most of our Tanzania Safaris.
-To begin your East African safari in Arusha you can browse our upcoming tours starting in Arusha here.
+To begin your East African safari in Arusha, you can browse our upcoming tours starting in Arusha here.

 Briony Chisholm